Centre Party (Finland): Organisation

-Party structure
+Structure

 In the organisation of the Centre Party, local associations dominate the election of party leaders, the selection of local candidates and drafting of policy.
 The headquarters in Apollonkatu, Helsinki leads financing and organisation of elections.

-The party has 2.500 local associations which have 160.000 individual members.
+The party has 2,500 local associations which have 160,000 individual members.
 The local associations elect their representatives to the party congress which elects the party leadership and decide on policy.
 The local associations form also 21 regional organisations which have also their representatives in the party congress.

 The party congress is the highest decision-making body of the party.
-It elects the chairman, three deputy chairmen, the secretary-general and the party council.
+It elects the chairperson, three deputy chairs, the secretary-general and the party council.

-The party council with 135 members is the main decision-making body between the party congresses.
+With 135 members, the party council is the main decision-making body between the party congresses.
 The party council elects the party government (excluding the leaders elected by the party congress) and the working committee.
 The party council, the party government and the Working Committee must have at least 40% representation of both sexes.

 The Finnish Centre Students, the Finnish Centre Women and the Finnish Centre Youth have their own local and regional organisations which also name their representatives to the party congress.